fungs/thesis-phd/thesis_290_report-publications.md

 # Report of Publications

+This chapter lists the publications to which I contributed in the course of this thesis.
+My attribution to the individual works is reported as percentage estimates (5% ranges) and a short description of the contributions.

 ## Central publications

-The following are the publications of the developed methods on which this cumulative thesis is based.
+These are the publications of the developed methods on which this cumulative thesis is based.

 |  |  |
 | :-------------- | ------------------------------------------------------------ |